GSA/emerging-technology-atlas/pages/howto.md

 <p>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; 1.
 Click on either of the "Contribute" links on the home page or you can click <a href="https://github.com/{{ site.org_name }}/{{ site.repo_name }}/issues/" style="color: blue;" class="button">here</a>.</p>
 <p>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; 2.
 Start a new issue.</p>
 <p>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; 3.
-Label the issue with the corresponding number and title of the federal use case you are referencing.
+Label the issue with the area (e.g. Artificial Intelligence, Blockchain) followed by the corresponding number and title of the federal use case you are referencing.
 If you are proposing a new use case, idea, or concept, please indicate it as "New" in the label.</p>

 <p>